 This course examines the policies and practices used by human resource management teams to build and maintain an effective workforce.
 A major issue is the changing role of Human Resources (HR) in organizations.
 HR was once a clerical function that was relegated to the lower echelons of the organization; today more companies have elevated the HR function to an integral part of the senior planning team.
 Topics covered include human resource planning, job analysis, recruitment, selection, performance appraisal, workforce development, compensation, discipline discharge, workplace safety and health, and labor relations.
+3 credits

-BUS 205 - Total Quality Management
+BUS 205 - Operations Management and Process

-This course is an introduction to the study of Total Quality Management, its philosophies and tools.
-It examines the quality dimensions of products and services; the impact of quality on productivity; and the quality management philosophies of Deming, Juran, and Crosby.
-Additionally, students become familiar with problem solving and some of the primary tools of quality management, including brainstorming, histograms, flow charts, cause and effect diagrams, Pareto charts, and control charts for variables and attributes.
+This course is an introduction to the study of operations management and process improvement, its philosophies and tools.
+It examines the quality dimensions of products and services; the impact of quality on operations and productivity; and the quality management philosophies of Deming, Juran, and Crosby.
+Additionally, students become familiar with problem solving and some of the primary tools of operations management, including brainstorming, histograms, flow charts, cause and effect diagrams, Pareto charts, and control charts for variables and attributes.
+3 credits